 At the moment only the Bosnian section of the Via Dinarica White Trail is officially open.
 Here you can read a “Note on the Via Dinarica Hiking Trails” on the Via Dinarica website.

 Sustainable Eco Tourism

 Apart from the three Via Dinarica trails, there are plenty of other outdoor possibilities in the Dinaric Alps.
 Via Dinarica is definitely more than just a trail.
 Or three trails.
-Basically, Via Dinarica is a platform to develop sustainable eco tourism and a local economical growth.
+Basically, Via Dinarica is a platform to develop sustainable eco-tourism and to stimulate local economical growth.
 The challenge is to raise awareness for the importance of nature protection and to preserve the authenticity of the region.
-That takes time…
+That takes time.

-It’s my mission to hike all Via Dinarica trail, to explore the Dinarides ánd share my experience by telling my story.
-The Balkan fascinates me and Via Dinarica inspired me to do something with this fascination.
+It’s my mission to hike all three Via Dinarica trails, to explore the Dinarides ánd share my experience by telling my story.
+The Balkans fascinate me.
+Via Dinarica inspired me to do something with this fascination.
 With my stories I show you around.
 I take you along on my journey through the Balkans, the Dinarides, the Via Dinarica and beyond.

 Will you follow me?

 At the moment I’m working on detailed trailnotes with more practical information.

 During the summer of 2016 I hiked the Via Dinarica White Trail.
 Equipped with a big big backpack, my favorite FiveFinger-shoes and a brand new super-the-luxe GPS device I hit the trail.
 I crossed the Balkans from Albania through Montenegro, Bosnia and Herzegovina and Croatia all the way to Slovenia.
 An adventurous journey along countless different mountain ranges, ridges, cliffs, canyons, valleys, rivers, lakes and prominent peaks in the Dinaric Alps.